 I would anticipate that full-service airlines wouldn’t bat an eyelid.

 Low-cost airlines, on the other hand, have made hitting passengers with fines part of their business model.

 To try to get to the bottom of the question I set out to investigate the major airlines in the US to see what their policies regarding carrying on a blanket were.

 Can you carry a blanket on an airplane?
 Airline by Airline

 Twitter often has some good answers for customer support queries.

 Jennifer asked American Airlines if you can you take blankets on airplanes:

-As for as American Airlines were concerned on this occasion a blanket does count as a personal item.
+As far as American Airlines was concerned on this occasion a blanket does count as a personal item.